 Legislators, public employees, and other public servants may face severe consequences for violating the public trust.
 The range of penalties includes censure, removal from office, permanent disqualification from holding any state position, restitution, decades in prison, and fines up into the hundreds of thousands of dollars.

 Not all ethics violations are treated equally.
 Punishments correspond to how bad an instance of misconduct is viewed in the eyes of a state and in consideration of the harm a violation may cause.
-The most severe consequences are normally reserved for cases of bribery involving large sums or similar types of violations.
+The most severe consequences are normally reserved for cases of bribery involving large sums or similar types of intentional violations of ethics or anti-corruption laws.
 Like most issues in ethics, however, states vary widely on the details.

 The criminal justice process works separately from commissions and committees to impose punishments for wrongdoing.
 Each may discipline violators of ethics laws using criminal or administrative penalties, respectively, independently and concurrently, depending on the law violated.